Application & Admission Requirements Doctoral Programme

 - Certificates of further education and other certificates

-Send all application documents as ONE coherent pdf file to susanne.mueller-using(at)hsba.de
+Send all application documents as ONE coherent pdf file to sabine.lebedinski(at)hsba.de.

 Selection process

-The programme start is October 1 each year.
-We start the application process for a new intake in February which means that you can send us your application documents from February 1 onwards.
-It can take three to six months from receipt of the application to formal acceptance into the doctoral programme.
+The doctoral programme always starts on 1 April and 1 October each year.
+You can submit your application documents to us at any time.
+It can take three to six months from receipt of the application to formal admission to the doctoral programme.

-During these discussions, you will have the opportunity to choose a preferred title-awarding partner university.
-It may be necessary to revise the exposé.
+During the interview, you will have the opportunity to choose a preferred partner university to award the title.
+It may be necessary to revise your exposé.

 Step 3: Enrolment